marksuurland/crypto-address-validator/README.md

 * MegaCoin/mec `'MegaCoin'` or `'mec'`
 * Melon/mln `'Melon'` or `'mln'`
 * Metal/mtl `'Metal'` or `'mtl'`
+* Mirror Protocol/mir `'Mirror Protocol'` or `'mir'` only erc-20 validation no bep-20 or terra
 * MonaCoin/mona `'MonaCoin'` or `'mona'`
 * Multi-collateral DAI/dai `'Multi-collateral DAI'` or `'dai'`
+* MyNeighborAlice/alice `'MyNeighborAlice'` or `'alice'` only erc-20 validation no bep-20
 * NameCoin/nmc `'NameCoin'` or `'nmc'`
 * Nano/nano `'Nano'` or `'nano'`
 * Nem/xem `'Nem'` or `'xem'`